1.2.2023

 Table of contents

 Real diversity and inclusion is therefore rather difficult to find in some companies.
-But how can you support a change within the company and how can you actually recognize an inclusive corporate culture?
+But how can you support change within the company and how can you actually recognize an inclusive corporate culture?

 Linda Brunner, Brand Builder, Coach & Team Lead, tells us in an interview how the event series came about, what challenges she encountered along the way and how other companies can also support an inclusive culture with events.